makiftutuncu/kotlin-spring-boot-template/README.md

 ## Introduction

 Cats API is a web backend application.
-It provides CRUD APIs to manage cats.
+It provides CRUD APIs to manage cats and their toys.

 It uses